configcat/cli/README.md

 See the <a target="_blank" href="https://configcat.github.io/cli/">command reference documentation</a> for more information about each available command.

-## About ConfigCat
-ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
-You can turn your features ON/OFF using <a href="https://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
-ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.

-ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a>.
-Manage feature toggles across frontend, backend, mobile, desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
-Management app + feature flag SDKs.

 ## Getting Started
 The following instructions will guide you through the first steps to start using this tool.